-Viet D. Dinh is the founding partner of Bancroft PLLC and Professor of Law at the Georgetown University Law Center, where he specializes in corporations and constitutional law.
+Viet D. Dinh is the founding partner of Bancroft PLLC.
+He is also Professorial Lecturer in Law and Distinguished Lecturer in Government at Georgetown University, where he specializes in corporations and constitutional law.
 A leading expert on corporate governance and regulatory compliance, he has counseled corporations and their leaders on a range of transactional and governance issues.
-He has served on the Board of Directors of 21st Century Fox, Inc. (formerly the News Corporation) since 2004, where he is Chair of the Nominating and Corporate Governance Committee.
-He also serves on the Board of Directors and the Nominating and Corporate Governance Committee of Revlon, Inc. He also served on the Board of Directors of MFW Inc., and of The Orchard Enterprises, Inc., where he chaired the Compensation Committee.
+He serves on the Board of Directors of 21st Century Fox, Inc. (formerly the News Corporation), where he is Chair of the Nominating and Corporate Governance Committee, and of Revlon, Inc. He previously served on the Boards of Directors of MFW Inc., and of The Orchard Enterprises, Inc., where he chaired the Compensation Committee.

 Dinh served as U.S. Assistant Attorney General for Legal Policy from 2001 to 2003, where he played a key role in developing legal policy initiatives to combat terrorism, including the USA Patriot Act.
 Dinh also represented the Department of Justice in selecting and confirming federal judges, contributing to the appointment of 100 district judges and 23 appellate judges during his tenure.